-Unless licensed pursuant to Section 4825 or a veterinary corporation pursuant to Section 4910, a premises registration holder shall not interfere with, control, or otherwise direct the professional judgment of any licensed veterinarian, registered veterinary technician, veterinary assistant controlled substance permit holder, or veterinary assistant.
-The board may require any information, including, but not limited to, employment contracts between the premises registration holder and a veterinarian, registered veterinary technician, veterinary assistant controlled substance permit holder, or veterinary assistant, the board deems is reasonably necessary for the enforcement of this section.
+4854.1.
+A premises registration holder who is not a California licensed veterinarian pursuant to Section 4825 shall not interfere with, control, or otherwise direct the professional judgment of any California licensed veterinarian or registered veterinary technician.
+The board may require any information, including, but not limited to, employment contracts between the premises registration holder and a California licensed veterinarian or registered veterinary technician, the board deems is reasonably necessary for the enforcement of this section.